 - Unfortunately, this article (specifically in the extensive comments section) explains why that arrangement still doesn't work.

-- Sadly, the trope was averted in the case of Bat-Family character Stephanie Brown: there is no "Spoiler Alert."
-However, after she became Batgirl she would respond to the titular signal on numerous occasions, reasoning that it is the Bat-signal, not Batman-signal.
+- Batgirl (2009): After Stephanie Brown became Batgirl she would respond to the titular signal on numerous occasions, reasoning that it is the Bat-signal, not Batman-signal.
 In one situation, however, the signal was actually the bait for a trap the Gotham Police were laying, as she was suspected of murder at the time.

 - The Fantastic Four have a signal to summon each other.
 The Fantasti-Flare lights up the sky, then forms the giant 4 in the sky to let them know they're needed.

 - Human Torch doesn't need a Fantasti-Flare, as he can "draw" the giant 4 in the sky with his flames (usually using his own body/flight movements/fire trail as a pen/brush).

 - Certain prominent individuals, such as the Mayor of New York and the Chief of Police, also had their own transmitters.
 Presumably, individuals such as the New York State Governor, the President of the United States, and Nick Fury did not need to use such flamboyant methods... or could just order the above-mentioned individuals to use theirs.